Valley Metro Bus

+Valley Metro, officially known as the Valley Metro Regional Public Transportation Authority, is responsible for coordinating the bus system.
+Bus services are operated by private contractors and individual municipalities in the Phoenix area, branded as Valley Metro.

+All Valley Metro Bus services are accessible to persons with disabilities, with ramps or lifts installed on all buses.
+Additionally, all fixed-route buses are equipped with bicycle racks.

 Operations

 There are over 100 bus routes contracted by Valley Metro, including regular routes, limited-stop routes, and community circulators.
 Bus frequency, hours, and days of operation vary by route.
-The most heavily used routes have peak service frequency of every 10 minutes and run as late as 3:30 am, while less used routes run every 30 minutes off-peak, with service ending at midnight.
+The most heavily used routes have peak service frequency of every 10 minutes and run as late as 1:00 am, while less used routes run every 30 minutes off-peak, with service ending at midnight.

 Route types and naming conventions

 There are currently 60 local bus routes that form Valley Metro's super-grid bus system.
 They are numbered roughly according to the address on the Phoenix area's street grid on which they travel.
 For example: